matloff/regtools/inst/UnbalancedClasses.md

 Once again, **balancing the data will not help.**

-## Estimating conditional probabilities with SVM

-This document has recommended making classification decisions on the basis of conditional probabilities rather than predicted classes.
-But some classification algorithms, notably SVM, do not provide these probabilities.
-How many they be obtained separately?

-One popular method for doing this is *Platt scaling*.
-This involves assuming (something like, there are variations) that conditional probability of class 1 given the SVM score has the form of a logistic function (sigmoid).

-The `regtools` function `labelsToProbs` makes no assumptions.
-It simply does k-Nearest Neighbor analysis of the conditional probability of (e.g. SVM-)predicted class 1 given the feature vector X.

 ## Summary

 - There's really no need to artificially balance your data, and doing so